-Department of Homeland Security, Management of Department of Homeland Security Officers and any operating administration, entity, or office within the Department of Transportation, including the Saint Lawren Seaway Development Corporation and the Bureau of Transportation Statistics.
+Department of Homeland Security, Management of Department of Homeland Security of Homeland DOT means the Department of Transportation and any operating administration, entity, or office within the Department of Transportation, including the Saint Lawren Seaway Development Corporation and the Bureau of Transportation Statistics.

-44921 and implementing regulations.
-Maritime facility means any facility as defined in 33 CFR rt 101.
-Rail facility means "rail facility" as defined in 49 CFR rail transit system" or "Rail Fixed Guideway System" as efined in 49 CFR 1580.3. ad means "railroad" as defined in 49 U.S.C.
+44921 and implementing regulations Maritime facility means any facility as defined in 33 CFR ad means "railroad" as defined in 49 U.S.C.